 Where to Start With Technology

-If customers place orders using laptops and smartphones but warehouse workers count inventory using paper and pencil, there's a serious problem.
+If customers place orders using laptops and smartphones but warehouse workers count inventory using paper and pencil, there’s a serious problem.
 Consumers are more informed than ever.
-Companies have to posses similar business assets to collect, manage and analysis information as shoppers use to make purchases and research businesses.
+Companies have to possess similar business assets to collect, manage and analyze the information as shoppers use to make purchases and research businesses.

 At the very least, Inbound Logistics said warehouses can speed up data collection processes by implementing a barcoding system.
 Employees can use barcode software and scanners to capture information from inventory labels and deliver the details to a central solution.

 Most organizations, however, want their inventory employees to do more than collect data.
 Warehouse management needs solutions that put business intelligence processes and information visualization in the aisles of the stockroom.

 If a business expands into e-commerce, it will already have a lot of new challenges on its plate.
 Companies don’t want innovative solutions that cause more problems than they solve.
 PCWorld suggested a primary benefit of using automated data collection solutions that work with mobile devices is employees can use their own phones and tablets to accomplish tasks.